validcube/Salad-API-Documentation/wiki/user/referral-code.md

 ```

 > Show the user's referral code
+* code: Get the code of your referral code

 If the user's sAccessToken had expired, the API will return "try refresh token" text instead